Extreme cost-cutting

-Earlier this month Mighty Bargain Hunter asked, are money-saving tips unhelpful to people who really need them?.
+Earlier this month Mighty Bargain Hunter asked, are money-saving tips unhelpful to people who need them?.
 I think it depends on the tips.
-I know that when I was at my poorest economically-speaking, “bring your own lunch to work” was laughable as a way to save money.
-(Bringing my own lunch would have been a lot MORE expensive than the crackers and water I was eating – the cheapest thing on the menu at the cafeteria where I worked.)
+I know that when I was at my poorest economically speaking, “bring your lunch to work” was laughable as a way to save money.
+(Bringing my lunch would have been a lot MORE expensive than the crackers and water I was eating – the cheapest thing on the menu at the cafeteria where I worked.)

 So, in honor of that post, here are some of the extreme things I’ve done in the past to cut costs: